 The Cooperative Agriculture Pest Survey (CAPS) program conducts science-based state surveys targeted at specific exotic and introduced plant pests identified as threats to U.S. agriculture and/or the environment.
-These activities are accomplished under USDA funding that is provided through cooperative agreements with the State Plant Board.
-Outreach activities are also conducted to assist the public to comply with existing plant pest regulations and to recognize and report new pest introductions in Arkansas.
+These activities are accomplished under USDA funding provided through cooperative agreements with the State Plant Board.
+Outreach activities are also conducted to assist the public in complying with existing plant pest regulations and to recognize and report new pest introductions in Arkansas.

 Current and Ongoing Survey Programs